WANK (computer worm)

-The WANK Worm and the OILZ Worm were computer worms that attacked DEC VMS computers in 1989 over the DECnet.
+WANK and OILZ were computer worms that attacked DEC VMS computers in 1989 over the DECnet.
 They were written in DIGITAL Command Language.

 Origin

 The worm is believed to have been created by Melbourne-based hackers, marking one of the earliest politically motivated computer worms attributed to Australians.
 While Underground: Tales of Hacking, Madness, and Obsession on the Electronic Frontier by Suelette Dreyfus and Julian Assange reports that the Australian Federal Police suspected two hackers known as Electron and Phoenix, this attribution was never formally confirmed.
 According to the AFP Intelligence Officer, Bill Apro, assigned to the case, the investigation focused on a suspect operating within The Realm, a Melbourne-based hacker collective, but no official identification of the author was made.
 Julian Assange may have been involved in adjacent activity or research related to the case, though his direct connection to the worm remains unproven.

 Approximately two weeks later, a modified version of the worm called OILZ attacked other systems.
+This version was written by Dion Chapman, a computer hacker from Melbourne who frequented The Realm Bulletin Board System, and an accomplice, Russel Irvine.
 The original version, WANK, had bugs preventing access to accounts with no password.
 In OILZ, some of the problems of the first worm were corrected, allowing penetration of unpassworded accounts and altering passwords.
 The code indicated that the worms evolved over time and were not written by a single person.